c19witness/uk-covid19-inquiry/2023-06-26_module-1/3_Dame_Harries.rst

 So is the reference to infection control procedures a reference to IPC within healthcare settings or within community IPC or both, do you think?

 **Dame Harries**: So, I mean, as I say, I'm slightly -- we just need to take this carefully because I'm not clear of the absolute origin of the document, but I can see a peer reviewed reference there, of 2017, so it's going to be 2017 or later, which -- and the reference to infection control will be, it says, within healthcare settings.
 But we always have infection control measures within healthcare settings.
-This will refer to, potentially, bolstered healthcare settings controls, and I think this work actually was taken forward in the HCID pathway work which resulted in the commissioning of five new airborne HCID transmission control centres, if you like, which were not in the UK prior to this.
+This will refer to, potentially, bolstered healthcare settings controls, and I think this work actually was taken forward in the HCID pathway work which resulted in the commissioning of five new :outline:`airborne` HCID transmission control centres, if you like, which were not in the UK prior to this.

 **Counsel Inquiry**: Right.
 When were those created or where were they created?

-**Dame Harries**: So the names are actually in the statement, but the HCID work which started after Ebola, which is obviously a contact transmission, but looked at the potential for high-consequence airborne and touch transmission, and at the time there were just two contact transmission centres, which was the Royal Free and Newcastle, so, working with DHSC and with NHSE, new airborne transmission control centres, if you like, were created, so this is a direct result of the HCID pathway.
+**Dame Harries**: So the names are actually in the statement, but the HCID work which started after Ebola, which is obviously a contact transmission, but looked at the potential for high-consequence :outline:`airborne` and touch transmission, and at the time there were just two contact transmission centres, which was the Royal Free and Newcastle, so, working with DHSC and with NHSE, new :outline:`airborne` transmission control centres, if you like, were created, so this is a direct result of the HCID pathway.
 And in fact in 2018, of course, we had a MERS case; appropriate IPC in healthcare settings was put in place, and there was no transmission.

 **Counsel Inquiry**: All right, thank you.

-Is it right that, certainly looking at this document, which appears to have been based on the MERS outbreak, that SARS and MERS were considered to be primarily transmitted via droplets rather than aerosols?
+Is it right that, certainly looking at this document, which appears to have been based on the MERS outbreak, that SARS and MERS were considered to be primarily transmitted via :outline:`droplets` rather than :outline:`aerosols`?

 **Dame Harries**: No, I mean, I think Professor David Heymann put it --

 **Counsel Inquiry**: Sliding --

-**Dame Harries**: -- I thought expressed it very well in his -- the evidence prior to this was that mostly people were infectious when they were symptomatic, and the aerosol generating procedures, so these are procedures where you are, if you like, it's not quite right, but actively pushing air up from the bottom of the lungs, which is different, for example, to having a virus sitting in your nose and it just popping out if you sneeze or are passing somebody.
+**Dame Harries**: -- I thought expressed it very well in his -- the evidence prior to this was that mostly people were infectious when they were symptomatic, and the :outline:`aerosol` generating procedures, so these are procedures where you are, if you like, it's not quite right, but actively pushing air up from the bottom of the lungs, which is different, for example, to having a virus sitting in your nose and it just popping out if you sneeze or are passing somebody.

 So these were -- that is how the transmission had occurred, and if we go to the Korea case, for example, as soon as they had put in good infection control measures in the healthcare setting, then they got on top of the transmission.

 **Counsel Inquiry**: All right.
 And you've referred to the evidence that Professor Heymann gave to the Inquiry.
-He described, didn't he, that really the difference between droplets and aerosols is best described by a sliding scale --
+He described, didn't he, that really the difference between :outline:`droplets` and :outline:`aerosols` is best described by a sliding scale --

 **Dame Harries**: Yes.

-**Counsel Inquiry**: -- droplets being the heavier, larger particles and aerosols being smaller, so the bottom of the scale.
+**Counsel Inquiry**: -- :outline:`droplets` being the heavier, larger particles and :outline:`aerosols` being smaller, so the bottom of the scale.

 **Dame Harries**: But there is also a generational thing, it depends about how forcefully they come out, which is why we have these distinctions about singing or shouting.